elixir-workflow-workshop/2021/preparation.md

 ### Nextflow (09:30 - 12:00)

 **Preparation advice:**
  - Active participants will undertake the tutorial on AWS.
 All you need is a browser and internet connection.
-Connection details will be sent to the active participants before the start of the session.
+Connection details will be sent to the active participants before the start of the session
  - For the others following, they can use any Linux, macOS, or Windows WSL environment with minimal requirements (Bash + Java + Docker) as described here: [https://seqera.io/training/#_environment_setup](https://seqera.io/training/#_environment_setup)

 **Course material:** *coming soon!* The old training material is available here: [https://seqera.io/training/](https://seqera.io/training/)